 We do not necessarily have to use our tidal basins on 24 hour cycles.
 Either by leaving the basins empty until needed, or indeed full until needed, they operate as multi – megawatt batteries that can be turned on and off when the grid requires additional power.
 The timing to match 50 Hz is just that of any other power plant, no special equipment or precautions are required.
+The MSF signal provides a "timing backbone."

 There is at least 2 Gigawatts of power storage available.